vintran93/vintran93/README.md

 If I am not coding, I am still learning new things and staying busy in other hobbies such as playing piano or learning a new trick on a skateboard.

-Check out my portfolio webiste [here](https://vincent-tran-portfolio-website.vercel.app/).
+You can check out my portfolio website [here](https://vincent-tran-portfolio-website.vercel.app/).

 Projects 📚 ✏️
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------